 You are now ready to shoot your first film

 By now, you should have all the info you need to make your first movie step-by-step — so what are you waiting for?
 It’s time to set off into the horizon and start shooting.
 Don’t worry about getting it perfect, just get started.
-Your first filmmaking mission should be about one thing: transforming your idea from concept into content.
+Your first filmmaking mission should be about one thing: transforming your idea from concept to content.

 Go forth and conquer!